 To resolve these gaps, Application integration software is used.
-It sends data between multiple OLTP applications and acts as a middleware which takes care of the appropriate data transformation between source and destination applications.
-Knowledge of business logic is key to configure and build an Application integration software.
-Also understanding of how the data is used from a business point of view is key to do application integration correctly.
+It sends data between multiple OLTP applications and acts as a middleware that takes care of the appropriate data transformation between source and destination applications.
+Knowledge of business logic is key to configuring and building an Application integration software.
+Also, understanding how the data is used from a business point of view is key to doing application integration correctly.

 Data integration is the process of bringing data from disparate sources into one data repository.
 During this process, generally data is replicated into a single data warehouse.
 This data then can be utilised to power applications that bring out significant insights about an organisation or process.
 These are typically business intelligence, analytics and reporting applications.
 Operational databases can also be consolidated through the data integration process.

 Data Warehouse schemas are built on an “as needed” basis based on the applications they need to power.
 Since these schemas are dynamic, engineers can add and delete rows and columns as they need.
 Tables can be created based on the applications they need to power.

 For data integration, generally periodic batches are run with the frequency determined by the size of data and the urgency of data integration.
 Once data is integrated, large possibilities for predictive analytics open up too

 For data integration, understanding of business logic is not necessary and therefore can be performed relatively safely without inducing any significant bugs in the applications.